-(Roman Polanski, 1976) · Controversial auteur Roman Polanski casts himself as Trelkovsky, an outsider that moves into a spacious Parisian apartment after the former tenant throws herself out the window.
+(Roman Polanski, 1976) · Roman Polanski casts himself as Trelkovsky, an outsider that moves into a spacious Parisian apartment after the former tenant throws herself out the window.
 As he attempts to settle in, his neighbors become increasingly intrusive, raising doubts about the mysterious circumstances of the former tenant's suicide.
 Trelkovsky gradually becomes obsessed with her, leading him into a labyrinth of delirium with no way out but to follow her steps.
-Profits will be donated.
+Profits will be donated to RAINN.

 runtime: 126m format: 35mm